 Drop by the Sapa Love Market

-Love market often takes place at every Saturday night with interesting activities.
+Love market often takes place every Saturday night with interesting activities.
 What is the love market?
-At the love market, the young men and women from villages in the Northwest come to date and sharing their affections through the songs of confession or activities like tug of war.
+At the love market, the young men and women from villages in the Northwest come to the date and share their affections through the songs of confession or activities like tug of war.

 Want to visit Sapa and explore local lifestyle?
 Don’t hesitate to book our amazing tours in Sapa to completely enjoy your trips in this cloudy town.
 For a 2-day tour, visit https://www.vndeluxetrip.com/sapa-2-days-1-night.
 For a 3-day tour, visit https://www.vndeluxetrip.com/sapa-3-days-2-nights.